x2045/github-username-data/README.md

     element.length.gud

-The element part can be only alphabets, only numbers, alphabets with dash(-), numbers with dash, or alphabets and numbers with dash.
+The element part can be only alphabets, only numbers, alphabets with hyphen(-), numbers with hyphen, or alphabets and numbers with hyphen.

 Example:
 ```